omid-khosravi/DEMSimulations/README.md

 # DEMSimulations
-Here are some examples of molecular simulations and DEM( Discrete Element Method) \n we use PhasicFlow!! \n
+Here are some examples of molecular simulations and DEM( Discrete Element Method) we use PhasicFlow!!
-For copyrights please Check https://cemf.ir \n
+For copyrights please Check https://cemf.ir
 Hope you enjoy! <3